-n to the Grampian velopmental pathway children impacted by neurodiversity have access to timely diagnosis and early support.
+transition to the Gram Neurodevelopmental p children impacted by neurodiversity have access to timely diagnosis and early support.
 Reduced time between referral and assessment, reduced number of re-referrals.
-Families report receiving the support they need whilst waiting for assessment and diagnosis.
-Voice he autism strategy, ensuring the people and their families is Autism strategy launched.
+Families report receiving the support they need whilst waiting for assessment and diagnosis. he autism strategy, ensuring the people and their families is Autism strategy launched.
 KPIs within the strategy are achieved.
 Children with additional support needs experience a smooth transition to adult services.
-Voice Understand barriers to effective transition to adult services.
-Implement clear transition pathways into adult services.
+Understand be effective trans adult services sition to Implement clear transition pathways into adult services.
 Feedback from young adults.